Please email for further details or to order any of these items. Cheques should be made payable to the “Shropshire Ornithological Society”.

 It will cover every species on the “Shropshire List” (over 300), so migrant species, county rarities and birds that have not been recorded here since 1950 will also be covered.

 For many species it will show that massive changes have occurred in their population and distribution.
 The book will shape conservation priorities in the County for the next 20 years.

 Forewords have been contributed by Amanda Craig, Area Manager for Natural England, confirming the importance of the research for setting conservation priorities and targeting scarce resources; and by Dawn Balmer, co-ordinator of the acclaimed Bird Atlas 2007-11 for the whole of Britain and Ireland, published recently by the British Trust for Ornithology, putting the local book in its national context.

 The Birds of Shropshire will be published by Liverpool University Press, a renowned academic imprint.
 The cover price will be £45, but it will be available at a pre-publication price of £25.
-Details of this offer will be available later in 2018 from Leo Smith and will also be announced on this website.
+Details of this offer will be available later in 2019 from Leo Smith and will also be announced in The Buzzard and on this website.

-The latest yearly volume currently published is for 2011.
-Efforts are underway to bring the series up-to-date as soon as possible and 2012 and 2013 are well down the publication pipeline.
+The latest yearly volume currently published is for 2016.
+The issue for 2017 is in the pipeline and work has begun on species accounts for 2018.
 SBR is distributed free to SOS members and is available to others at a nominal cost.
 Some older copies of Shropshire Bird Reports are also available.
 Please use the contact details given above for further information.

 Back issues of SBR (from 1955 onwards) are also available at the Historical Ornithology of Shropshire website here.

 The Buzzard is the magazine of the SOS, published quarterly and supplied free of charge to members.